Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 .. class:: centered

-    *Figure: results of the boundary condition sensitivity analysis at the mid_e_terrace indicator well
+    *Figure: results of the boundary condition sensitivity analysis at the mid_e_terrace indicator well*

 :Author:  Matt Dumont
 :Date:  2021-11-02
 :Version:  1.0.0
 :Status:  Draft
 :KSL project: Z22031HAW_hawea-model
-:Purpose: This document provides the methodology and results for the model build process
+:Purpose: This document provides the methodology and results for the model scenario process

 Index
 =====